 All Learning Destinations, both public and restricted, are validated by trained CUCD representatives to certify that they provide high-quality learning opportunities with content that can be linked to areas of further study.

 Learning Destinations are continuously developing new activities.
-The best way to access current information and events is referring to the CUA events calendar and the Northern Territory Learning Destination page.
+The best way to access current information and events is referring to the Northern Territory Learning Destination page.

 Learning is dynamic, diverse and everywhere.
 Learning Destinations can be found across the territory.
 Children’s University Charles Darwin staff are constantly looking to broaden the range of experiences available at Learning Destinations.

 The CUCD team are continually working to set up collaborations between Learning Destinations and connecting schools to service providers in the community.

 There are also online learning activities.